 - 1 tablespoon olive oil plus more for garnish

 - In a dutch oven or other heavy pan, heat up the oil, add onion and cook for 3 minutes until translucent

 - Add tomato paste, lentils, and can of tomatoes

 - Stirr and let it cook for another 3 minutes

 - Add water or broth, cover and let it cook for about 20 minutes

 - Add coconut milk, salt and pepper and cook for another 10 minutes

 - At this time you can use immerse blander and blend some of the soup (or as much as you like; I like it a little chunky so I only pureed a little bit to give it texture)

 - Serve with parsley, olive oil and cracked pepper.

-If you like this recipe you may also like this Golden Bell Pepper Soup with Cayenne Pepper and Greek Yogurt:
+If you like this recipe you may also like these soup recipes: